Purchasing permanent accommodation in Amsterdam

 Many expats describe quality of life in the Netherlands as ‘easy’.
-These expats have probably been here for a while and have forgotten about a lot of the obstacles, red tape and jumping through hoops they had to do to get settled in the first place.
+These expats have probably been here for a while and have forgotten about a lot of the obstacles, red tape and jumping through hoops they had to do to get settled and find permanent accommodation.
 In the case of buying a home this red tape is not just an inconvenience, it’s potentially a very costly risk.
 Though it is not strictly required, engaging the services of a broker (makelaar in Dutch) is very strongly recommended to help you make sense of the regulations and to guide you through the process of buying your home.

 Requirements and Restrictions

 There are a lot of expat property owners in Amsterdam.
 Many are from the UK and other European countries whose requirements are less strict than for non-EU citizens.
 If you are a non-EU citizen, you must have lived in the Netherlands for at least five years and hold a valid residence permit.
 On the other hand, it’s usually possible for an EU citizen to buy property before they have been living in the Netherlands for the standard five years.